asantos2000/fn-thumb/README.md

 ## Testing everything <a id="testing-everything"></a>

-First you need a payload (request.json file), you can get it from RabbitMQ copying an image file to the minio directory image, it'll trigger a message to RabbitMQ.
+First, you need a payload (request.json file), you can get it from RabbitMQ copying an image file to the minio directory image, it'll trigger a message to RabbitMQ.
 See: [Rabbit Configuring Queues](#rabbit-configuring-queues).

 ```bash
 # Before configure webhook